LucaPozzato/sense-pedal-board/README.md

 - **Pure Data (Pd) Effects Implementation**:

   - Guitar effects are implemented in **Pure Data**, a powerful open-source DSP environment.
-  - Avoid the need for a DAW—run everything directly from your computer.
+  - Avoid the need of an amplifier.
+Run everything directly from your computer.
+  - Avoid the need for a DAW (Digital Audio Workstation) and low-level customize your own effects.

 - **Plug and Play Setup**:
-  - Connect your guitar to your computer via an audio interface (e.g., Scarlett).
+  - Connect your guitar to your computer via an audio interface.
   - Start playing with minimal hardware or software dependencies.

 ---

-## Pedals Available 🎛️
+## Pedals Available

 The following effects are implemented in **Pure Data**: